Presenting in business has changed dramatically over the past two decades.

 ‘It’s pretty scary here, we are expected to know the answer to everything’

-It’s a phenomenon as well as a challenge as we’ve learned that leaders desperately want their people to present more effectively but paradoxically in the same way they’ve always done.
+Leaders want their people to present more effectively but paradoxically, in the same way they’ve always done.

 Leadership Tip 1: Ditch the templates